-- We recognise that a child who is abused, who witnesses violence or who lives in a violent environment may feel helpless and humiliated, may blame him/herself, and find it difficult to develop and maintain a sense of self-worth - We recognise that The School may provide the only stability in the lives of children who have been abused or who are at risk of harm - We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal, to aggressive or being withdrawn

-9.1 Our school will support all students by:

-- Encouraging the development of self-esteem and resilience in every aspect of school life including through the curriculum. - Ensuring children are taught about safeguarding including online safety (more on online safety in Appendix 7) through PSHE lessons, Relationships Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) which will be compulsory from September 2020.
-We understand that Schools have flexibility to decide how they discharge their duties effectively within the first year of compulsory teaching. - Promoting a caring, safe and positive environment within The School. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - Notifying Children's Social Care as soon as there is a significant concern. - Ensuring that a named teacher is designated for Looked After Children/Children in Need (LAC & CIN) and that up to date list of LAC/CIN is regularly reviewed and updated. - Providing continuing support to a student (about whom there have been concerns) who leaves The School by ensuring that such concerns and school medical records are forwarded under confidential cover to the Head at the pupil's new school as a matter of urgency. - Working with partner agencies to support and safeguard children within; Early Help, Children in Need, Child Protection and Looked After Children.
+- 8.1 We recognise that a child who is abused, who witnesses violence or who lives in a violent environment may feel helpless and humiliated, may blame him/herself, and find it difficult to develop and maintain a sense of self-worth - 8.2 We recognise that The School may provide the only stability in the lives of children who have been abused or who are at risk of harm - 8.3 We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal, to aggressive or being withdrawn - 8.4 Our school will support all students by: - Encouraging the development of self-esteem and resilience in every aspect of school life including through the curriculum. - Ensuring children are taught about safeguarding including online safety through PSHE lessons, Relationships Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) which has been compulsory from September 2020.
+We understand that Schools have flexibility to decide how they discharge their duties effectively within the first year of compulsory teaching. - Promoting a caring, safe and positive environment within The School. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - Notifying Children's Social Care as soon as there is a significant concern. - Ensuring that a named teacher is designated for Looked After Children/Children in Need (LAC & CIN) and that up to date list of LAC/CIN is regularly reviewed and updated. - Providing continuing support to a student (about whom there have been concerns) who leaves The School by ensuring that such concerns and school medical records are forwarded under confidential cover to the Head at the pupil's new school as a matter of urgency. - Working with partner agencies to support and safeguard children within; Early Help, Children in Need, Child Protection and Looked After Children. - 8.5 The school understands that provisions within the Equality Act allow schools to take positive action, where it can be shown that it is proportionate, to deal with particular disadvantages affecting pupils or students with certain protected characteristics in order to meet their specific need.
+A school could, for example, consider taking positive action to support girls if there was evidence they were being disproportionately subjected to sexual violence or sexual harassment.
+There is also a duty to make reasonable adjustments for disabled children and young people